Last Updated on August 4, 2022

 Badain Jaran Dunes – Gobi Desert, China

-The Badain Jaran desert in Inner Mongolia has s the largest stationary dunes on Earth.
+The Badain Jaran desert in Inner Mongolia, China has the largest stationary dunes on Earth.
 The Wushumu dune is the tallest peak with over 500 meters in height.

 Rig-e Yalan Dune – Lut Desert, Iran

 The Rig-e Yalan dunes are the highest sand dune in the Lut desert in Iran.
-The sand hill area expands for 150 km north to south, 70 km east to west, and is one of the hottest places on Earth
+The sand hill area expands for 150 km north to south, 70 km east to west.
+The Lut desert also happens to be the hottest desert on Earth.

 Dune 7 – Namib Desert, Namibia